Allen S. Wilber Scholarship

 Call for Nominations

-Academic units may identify and nominate you as an outstanding KU undergraduate student who has expressed an interest in or have already applied to their graduate program.
-Your self-nomination is also accepted with supporting materials provided by the graduate program.
+Academic units may identify and nominate outstanding KU undergraduate students who have expressed an interest in or have already applied to their graduate program.
+Self-nominations are also accepted with supporting materials provided by the graduate program.

 The following materials must be submitted by the deadline indicated below:

 - Online nomination form completed by a representative of the graduate program or, in the case of self-nomination, by you.

 - Letter of support from a member of the faculty familiar with the your undergraduate work and plans for graduate study

 - Letter of support from the Chair of the department or the Director of Graduate Studies